 Pet Running or Walking

 If you’re passionate about pets and their health, consider offering your services as a dog runner or pet walker.
-You can do this as a side gig, or you can hustle and make it your full-time job.
-Whatever way you approach it, it will offer you an opportunity to receive payment for walking.
-Consider checking out sites like Rover.com to get started on your pet walking journey, and you grow your services from there.
+You can do this as a side gig or hustle and make it your full-time job.
+Whatever way you approach it, dog walking will offer you an opportunity to receive payment through numerous payment methods for walking.
+Consider checking out sites like Rover.com to get started on your pet walking journey, and you grow your services from there and raise your step counter.

 Bear with us as we get a little out of the box on this one.
 If you live in a metropolitan city, you can consider becoming a courier.
 While most couriers do their work on bikes, you may be able to negotiate a position where you work on foot.
-Right now, experienced foot couriers in Manhattan, New York earn up to $22/hour, for walking deliverables around the city.
+Experienced foot couriers in Manhattan, New York, earn up to $22/hour for walking deliverables around the city.
 Getting paid to walk has never been more literal than in a walking courier position.

 The Bottom Line